Deafblindness

-it is hard for the impaired senses to compensate for each other.
-Thus, deafblindness is a distinct disability."
+Deafblindness is a condition of little or no useful hearing and little or no useful sight.
 Different degrees of vision loss and auditory loss occur within each individual.
-Because of this inherent diversity, each deafblind individual's needs regarding lifestyle, communication, education, and work need to be addressed based on their degree of dual-modality deprivation, to improve their ability to live independently.
-In 1994, an estimated 35,000–40,000 United States residents were medically deafblind.
-Laura Bridgman was the first American deafblind person known to become well educated.
-Helen Keller was a well-known example of an educated deafblind individual.
-To further her lifelong mission to help the deafblind community to expand its horizons and gain opportunities, the Helen Keller National Center for Deaf-Blind Youths and Adults (also called the Helen Keller National Center or HKNC), with a residential training program in Sands Point, New York, was established in 1967 by an act of Congress.
+Because of this, deafblind people require varied management plans in order to improve their outcomes in areas such as communication, education, work, and general life satisfaction.

+According to the Nordic Leadership Forum on Deafblindness, it is a distinct disability, as the impairment of one organ makes it difficult to compensate for the impairment of the other.

 The deafblind community has its own culture, comparable to those of the Deaf community.
-Members of the deafblind community have diverse backgrounds but are united by similar experiences and a shared, homogeneous understanding of what it means to be deafblind.
 Some deafblind individuals view their condition as a part of their identity.

-Epidemiology
+Types

 The medical condition of deafblindness occurs in different forms.
 For some, this condition might happen congenitally from birth as a result of genetic defect, for others it happens suddenly due to a form of illness or accident that results in a modality deprivation of either vision or hearing, or both.
 A person might be born deaf and become blind at a later stage in life, or vice versa.
 In any given case of deafblindness, many possible onsets and causes of this condition exist; some happen gradually, others happen unexpectedly and suddenly.
 The diagnosis of deafblindness could be medically classified into specific types based on one's symptoms and causes.

 The two overarching types of deafblindness are congenital and acquired.

 Congenital deafblindness: the condition of deafblindness from birth, as occurs in rubella embryopathy, and other conditions: